Adilmunawar/adinox/README.md

 4.  **Authentication:** When you log in to the online service, you enter your password and the current OTP displayed by AdiNox.
 5.  **Verification:** The online service verifies the OTP, and if it's correct, you're granted access.

-## Installation

-Detailed installation instructions will be provided here, specific to each platform.
-Since this is a general README, I will provide placeholders.
-Replace these with your actual instructions.

 ### Prerequisites

 * List any software dependencies (e.g., specific OS versions, frameworks).